GUIDE ON SHU’MATA CAMP IN WEST KILIMANJARO

 Shelley Roberts - Hemel Hempstead, United Kingdom

-SAFARI TRIP IDEA FOR SHU’MATA CAMP IN WEST MOUNT KILIMANJARO TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR SHU’MATA CAMP IN WEST MOUNT KILIMANJARO TANZANIA

 When staying at Shu’mata Camp on the western side of Kilimanjaro, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.